francisco-camargo/docker-compose/README.md

 ### End-of-Line Errors

-I was then observing errors within the backend container (even though the app still seemed to run when I inspect in the browser).
+I was observing errors within the backend container (even though the app still seemed to run when I inspect in the browser).
 These went away when I change the end-of-line character from CRLF to LF in both `docker-entrypoint.sh` and `wait-for`

 ![1736977395710](image/README/1736977395710.png)